PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 Creating a `~plasmapy.particles.Particle` object
 ================================================

-The simplest way to create an instance of the `~plasmapy.particles.Particle` class is to pass it a `str` representing a particle.
+The simplest way to create a `~plasmapy.particles.Particle` object is to pass it a `str` representing a particle.

 >>> from plasmapy.particles import Particle
 >>> electron = Particle('e-')